IlyaRid/Mirror/README.md

 ## Description

 &nbsp;&nbsp;&nbsp;&nbsp;This project was made in the process of learning front-end development.
 It allows you to display a list of series using the public TVMaze API.
-This service allows you to find out detailed information about each of the series and TV shows: release year, genres, description, rating, etc. In addition, a keyword search is implemented.
+This service allows you to find out detailed information about each of the series and TV shows: release year, genres, description, rating, etc. The most liked pictures can be added to favorites.
+Then their entire list can be viewed on a separate Favorites page.
+In addition, a keyword search is implemented.
-&nbsp;&nbsp;&nbsp;&nbsp;In the future, it is planned to introduce the possibility of adding the series you like to favorites and authorization in your personal account.

 <p align="center">
 <img  src="./img/previewCursor.png" width="80%"></p>